 Appropriate QA/QC will be required to be demonstrated by any laboratory undertaking chemical analyses.
-Quality assurance include such aspects as would be covered in laboratory accreditation, such as fully documented methods, traceability of results, appropriately trained personnel and implementation of good laboratory practice.
+Quality assurance includes aspects that would be covered in laboratory accreditation, such as fully documented methods, traceability of results, appropriately trained personnel and implementation of good laboratory practice.